 CPM Comparison: Reach and Brand Awareness

 Cost per thousand impressions (CPM) matters most for awareness campaigns where you're optimizing for reach rather than clicks.
+When evaluating facebook ads cost per impression, you'll need to consider both placement and targeting.

 Facebook Ads CPM